zeek/zeekctl/doc/zeekctl.rst

 Log expiration and Log retention
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you need to retains only a certain period of log you can setup the following variable in `/etc/zeekctl.conf` and then use [zeekctl cron](https://github.com/zeek/zeekctl#zeekcontrol-cron-command) to remove older logs:
+If you need to retains only a certain period of log you can setup the following variable in `/etc/zeekctl.conf` and then use `zeekctl cron`_ to remove older logs:

+    # Check "Option Reference" for more info

-    * LogExpireMinutes=0
+    * LogExpireMinutes_=0
         Time interval (in minutes) that archived log files are kept (0 means they never expire).
 Users should never modify this value (see the LogExpireInterval option).
     * LogExpireInterval=<N>day
         Time interval that archived log files are kept (a value of 0 means log files never expire).
         The time interval is expressed as an integer followed by one of the following time units: day, hr, min.

-Note that you need to edit the crontab to let zeekctl cron work properly.
+Note that you need to edit the crontab to let `zeekctl cron`_ work properly.

 For example, to setup a cron job that runs once every
 five minutes, insert the following entry into the crontab of the